vedantroy/typecheck.macro/README.md

 What if you want to enforce arbitrary constraints at runtime?
 For example, ensure a number in an interface is always positive.
 You can do this with constraints.
 You can enforce an arbitary runtime constraint for any user-defined type (e.g not `number`, `string`, etc.).

+The type of the 2nd parameter of both `createValidator` and `createDetailedValidator`:

 ```typescript
 type UserFunction = { constraints: { [typeName: string]: Function } }
 ```